xChivalrouSx/docker-learning-with-example/docker-first-project/README.md

 #  docker-first-app
-For learning basic Docker with basic example app
+For learning docker basics for spring boot app

 ---